leoniebolt/EAR-Lab/README.md

- Open another terminal (in case you want to make a tum file, open two more, so you have 3 in total:
+ Open another terminal (in case you want to make a tum file and a pcd file, open three more, so you have four in total:
  ```bash
  docker exec -it fast-lio-ros2 /bin/bash